Interdisciplinary program aims to create compassionate clinicians and leaders committed to health care equity

 Wilson originally pursued a career in teaching after graduation and then later entered a two-year associate’s degree program to go into nursing.

 Building upon Wheaton’s foundation

-Since its founding, Wheaton has sought to provide a liberal arts education that gives students the opportunity and flexibility to create the most abundant life, noted Interim Provost Touba Ghadessi.
+Since its founding, Wheaton has sought to provide a liberal arts education that gives students the opportunity and flexibility to create the most abundant life, noted Provost Touba Ghadessi.